rakeshkuber/chinna_thevar/README.md

 Specifiy that by default the network traffic should go the NAT-gateway if the destination is not falling under the VPC range.
 Hence select 0.0.0.0/0

-Post this check try to ping google or try to install any pakages to validate.
+Post this check try to ping google or try to install any pakagesin the private subnet instance to validate.